timbru31/SilkSpawners/README.md

 # Percentage of dropping a spawner block when TNT or creepers explode
 explosionDropChance: 30

+# Percentage of dropping a iron bars when a spawner is mined
+destroyDropChance: 100

+# Percentage of dropping an egg when a spawner is mined
+eggDropChance: 100

+# Percentage of dropping the spawner when mined
+silkDropChance: 100

 # When generic spawner items are placed, spawn this creature (e.g. from /give or other plugins)
 # PIG (90) is Minecraft default (put NAMES or IDs here!)
 defaultCreature: 90